ritiksharmarj/usepopcorn/README.md

-## What I learn -
+## What I've learned -

-- Light/dark mode toggle
-- Live previews
+- Split Into Components
-- Fullscreen mode
+- Prop Drilling
-- Cross platform
+- Component Composition
+- Fixing Prop Drilling With Composition
+- Using Composition to Make Reusable Components